cristian-garciapina/aegis-portfolio/README.md

 networking, and cybersecurity, through the deployment of a web server on an Ubuntu Server 24.04 LTS VPS.

-The server hosts the website of the Call of Dragons alliance "Ad Infernum" on the domain [eternal-vanguard.com](eternal-vanguard.com), and serves as a practical training ground in preparation for my career transition to sysadmin / network / cybersecurity engineer (OpenClassrooms training,
+The server hosts the website of the Call of Dragons alliance "Eternal Vanguard" on the domain [eternal-vanguard.com](eternal-vanguard.com), and serves as a practical training ground in preparation for my career transition to sysadmin / network / cybersecurity engineer (OpenClassrooms training,